astronomer/docs/astro/log-in-to-astro.md

 ### I no longer see the option to login with a username and password.
 Is that expected?

 If SSO is enabled for your domain, then authenticating with a username and password is no longer an option.
-This allows your team manage users only through your identity provider.
+This allows your team to manage users only through your IdP.

+### After I enter my email and click Continue, I am prompted for a password.
+Is this expected?

+It's likely that your Organization has not configured SSO for your email domain.
+If this is the case, you can authenticate using Google, GitHub, or username/password as long as you've been invited to the Organization.

+## Why do I see the error “User is not assigned to this application” when I log in through SSO?

+This error indicates that your Organization has not enabled just-in-time provisioning and you have not assigned to Astro through your IdP.
+Contact your administrator to be added either through your IdP or through an Astro invite.